AvaAvarai/AvaAvarai/README.md

-"*I believe in intuition and inspiration.
+"I believe in intuition and inspiration.
 Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.
-It is, strictly speaking, a real factor in scientific research.*”
+It is, strictly speaking, a real factor in scientific research.”
-― Albert Einstein 1929, quoted by Dr. Boris Kovalerchuk in Visual Knowledge Discovery and Machine Learning 2018
+― _Albert Einstein 1929, quoted by Dr. Boris Kovalerchuk in Visual Knowledge Discovery and Machine Learning 2018._

 # Alice Williams